Amazon Marketplace

 Order volume is the number of units ordered, calculated as ordered revenue divided by ASP.
 It shows the quantity of customer acquisition regardless of price.
 High order volume with low ASP can indicate price-conscious buyers.

-Open term pageBrand HQ
+Open glossary pageBrand HQ

 Forum für Verkäufer-Weiterbildung